 Jean-Michel Basquiat, Swiss House on Fire, 1983, acrylic on canvas, 19⅝ x 27⅝ inches

-1) Establishing or updating values for insurance schedules
+1) Appraisals for establishing and/or updating values for insurance schedules

 For collectors of work in sectors with quickly changing values, such as postwar, contemporary, and emerging art, it is generally recommended that insurance schedules are reviewed regularly for reappraisal.